rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 - `JBP_CONFIG_SPRING_AUTO_RECONFIGURATION '{enabled: false}'` This disables Java Buildpack AutoReconfiguration not necessary in this case thanks to Java CFEnv library.
 - `SPRING_PROFILES_ACTIVE 'cloud'` The library requires this profile in order to read from `VCAP_SERVICES`

+[Here](cloudfoundry/deploy#L15-L22) is the script we will use later on to deploy our applications to Cloud Foundry.
+In this script, you can see how we generate on the fly the application manifest with the 2 environment variables.

 ### Deploy applications

 We have provided a convenient script that deploys any of the application's types in this workshop.
 For instance,